-You’ll get only 8GB of RAM and a mere 256GB SSD (which are pretty average specifications with consumer laptops), but it comes with a 15.6 inch display at 1080p and NVIDIA’s GTX 1050 Ti graphics card.
+You’ll get only 8GB of RAM and a mere 256GB SSD (which are pretty average specifications with consumer laptops), but it comes with a 15.6 inch display at 1080p and a NVIDIA GeForce GTX 1650 graphics card.

 This will be enough to get you started with VR without breaking the bank, but it will not give you the same performance as a high-end VR ready laptop and this is a pretty noticeable difference during gameplay.

 In spite of the fact that it’s prone to overheating when overstressed and has limited storage, this remains one of the best gaming laptops in its price range.

 The RAM is also upgradeable, so there’s absolutely no reason to worry about being stuck with seemingly mediocre performance.
 Indeed, it’s advisable for many gamers to upgrade to at least 16GB RAM when you get the means to.

 Since you’ll be getting what you pay for, it’s important to note that this laptop has a somewhat disappointing trackpad and speaker system, and the reportedly dim display may annoy some users when playing non-VR games on it.